Payroll Cambodia Guide

 1. Dual Currency Environment

 Cambodia operates in a dual currency environment where both US Dollars and Cambodian Riel are widely used.
 While payroll records and tax filings must be maintained in Riel, many employees expect payment in US Dollars.
 Companies must navigate currency conversion issues, exchange rate fluctuations, and dual-currency reporting requirements.
 The National Bank of Cambodia provides the official exchange rate for tax calculations, which must be carefully tracked as it changes over time.
+According to a survey by KPMG, approximately 67% of foreign businesses report challenges with currency management in payroll operations.

 2. Complex Holiday and Overtime Calculations